-All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test to the EPS, attention Physician Assistant Admissions.
-NSU's school code is 5522.
+All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test through the CASPA application portal.
+The program's CASPA GRE is 0947.
 The GRE must have been taken within the past 5 years and must be taken early enough for official scores to be received in the admissions office by the supplemental application due date of January 31.
 Applications will not be considered complete without GRE scores.
 If multiple exams have been taken, only the most recent GRE scores will be considered.For further information contact:

 Graduate Record Examination (GRE)

 We no longer require proof of current certification in Basic Cardiac Life Support.
 All students are required to take BLS/BCLS, ACLS and PALS (pediatrics) during the program regardless of previous certification status or training.

 Throughout the curriculum students are required to access various instructional materials and information from the Internet.
 All students are required to have a laptop computer and printer.